fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/cash-register-integration.md

 #### When to use

 The explicit workflow of the fiskaltrust-SecurityMechanism in the German market is best used when performance and saving TSE-signatures matter.

-##### Characteristics

-- TSE-transactions may need to be managed.
-- Enhances complexity of business-process handling.
-- Less TSE-signatures are used
-- The risk of performance issues for the TSE signing process is reduced compared to the implicit flow.

 #### How to use